 The BHA has retained engineering consultants to evaluate alternatives to DOT’s plan and assess ways to reduce traffic on the BQE during the construction period.
 Their expertise will greatly assist the BHA in showing DOT that viable alternatives exist and warrant its consideration.

-The outcome of Tuesday’s election and the leadership change in the State Senate could potentially pave the way for passage of a long-delayed congestion pricing plan that would place tolls on the East River crossings.
+The outcome of the mid-term elections and the leadership change in the State Senate could potentially pave the way for passage of a long-delayed congestion pricing plan that would place tolls on the East River crossings.
 This measure would reduce traffic on the BQE, making alternative construction approaches more feasible and mitigating their environmental impacts.
 With this new political opportunity, the BHA will advocate for the passage of this congestion pricing plan.

 As we all know, the Promenade is a draw for all New Yorkers, not just those in our neighborhood.
 The traffic congestion resulting from the BQE Project will affect everyone.
 To ensure that all stakeholders are supportive of our objectives, the BHA is consulting with our sister neighborhood associations to keep them fully informed of our efforts.

 The NYCDOT presentation of construction options from the September 27, 2018 BQE Project Update Meeting is available on DOT’s project website.
 The presentation includes narration and the complete videos of the proposed design options.
 You can also download their press packet.

 According to DOT, due to the high attendance at the public meeting and the agency’s priority to field questions from the public, abbreviated versions of the videos were shown at the meeting.